hyperledger-archives/iroha-api/source/includes/_queries.md

 -------------- | -------------- | --------------
 Account ID | account id | `[a-z]{1,9}\@[a-z]{1,9}`
 Domain name | domain of account id | `[a-z]{1,9}`
-Permissions | set of allowed permissions for the account | subset of existing permissions Quorum | number of signatories needed to sign the transaction to make it valid  | integer
+Quorum | number of signatories needed to sign the transaction to make it valid  | integer json_data | key-value information | properly formed json information

 <aside class="notice">It is better to rename `domain_name` into `domain_id` for consistency purposes</aside>